 How to Understand Your Current Company Culture

-Artifacts and Employee Interactions Display Your Existing Culture When Viewed
+Artifacts and Employee Interactions Display Your Existing Culture

 To change your culture, to enhance your culture, to benefit from your culture, you need to see and understand your existing culture.
 For best or for worst, your existing culture supports you in the accomplishment of your organization's mission and goals—or your culture does not.

 But, you don't know the answer to this question until you take the time to do an assessment of your existing culture.
 Go ahead and take the first step.

 It is difficult for people to assess and understand their own culture.
 When people are at work on a daily basis, many of the manifestations of culture become almost invisible.
 Assessing your organizational culture is a lot like trying to tell someone how to tie their shoes.
 You are used to just doing it.

 Once you've been tying your own shoes every day for years and years, it is hard to describe the process to another person.